HL7/fhir-shorthand/input/pagecontent/index.md

 * To set metadata elements in SD, like StructureDefinition.active
 * To address elements of ElementDefinitions associated with a SD, such as maxLength property of string elements

-##### Nested Property Paths
+##### Nested Element Paths

-To refer to simple or nested properties, the path lists the properties in order, separated by a dot (.)
+To refer to nested elements, the path lists the properties in order, separated by a dot (.)

-For example, Observation has a method property, and method (a CodeableConcept) has a text property, then the path is `method.text`, e.g.:

-`* method.text = "Laparoscopy"`

-In this example, the root Observation is inferred from the context and not a formal part of the path.

 > **Note:** It is not permissible to cross reference boundaries in paths.
 This means that when a path gets to a Reference, that path cannot be extended further.
 For example, if Procedure has a subject, Reference(Patient), and Patient has a gender, then `Procedure.subject` is a valid path, but `Procedure.subject.gender` is not, because it crosses into the Patient reference.

+**Example:**

+* Observation has an element named method, and method has a text property (note that inside a FSH definition, the resource is inferred from the context and not a formal part of the path):

+  `* method.text = "Laparoscopy"`

 ##### Array Property Paths